kawansoft/aceql-http-client-jdbc-driver/README.md

 ## Batch management

-[Statement.executeBatch()](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#executeBatch--)  is supported on both Editions.  `Statement` and `PreparedStatement` implementations are both supported.
+[Statement.executeBatch()](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#executeBatch--)  is supported.  `Statement` and `PreparedStatement` implementations are both supported.

 Batch commands processing is optimized in order to run as fast as possible and consume fewer possible resources: